Get all the latest data for Tyrol

 Does a property price drop look likely in Tyrol as of 2026?

-As of early 2026, the likelihood of a meaningful property price drop in Tyrol over the next 12 months is low, mainly because the market already went through a correction in 2023-2024 and supply constraints remain tight.
+As of 2026, the likelihood of a meaningful property price decline in Tyrol over the next 12 months looks low to medium, with the risk concentrated in overpriced houses, weak-energy stock and luxury leisure properties.

 Finally, please note that we cover the price trends for next year in our pack about the property market in Tyrol.